skillprompt/headless-cms-backend/backend/SetupREADME.md

 npm install mongoose
 ```

+For more info about MongoDB You Can Read Docs -> https://www.mongodb.com/docs/

 # For MySQL

 mysql2: A MySQL client for Node.js that supports modern features and is faster than mysql.